Cyberbullying: Facts, figures & background

 - 26 percent in Grades 11-12

-Bullying of any kind is a sickness our culture can do without.
+Bullying of any kind is a sickness our culture should not tolerate.
 Just ask Sandrai Gillard of Ajax, Ontario, whose 13 year old son hanged himself after being bullied for being gay, or ask the parents of Dawn-Marie Wesley, the 14 year old who killed herself in her BC home out of fear of being beaten up or ask Michael Neuts, whose son Myles died in a Chatham, Ontario grade school bullying incident gone awry in 1998.

 Cyberbullying is a societal problem